AdobeDocs/experience-platform.en/help/rtcdp/privacy/customer-managed-keys.md

 ## Process summary

-After your organization purchases CMK, the process for setting up the feature can be summarized as follows:
+CMK is included in the Healthcare Shield and the Privacy and Security Shield offerings from Adobe.
+After your organization purchases one of these offerings, the process for setting up CMK can be summarized as follows:

-1. [Create an Azure Key Vault](#create-key-vault), then [generate or import an encryption key](#generate-or-import-key) that will ultimately be shared with Adobe.
+1. [Create an Azure Key Vault](#create-key-vault), then [generate or import an encryption key](#generate-or-import-key) (based on your organization's policies) that will ultimately be shared with Adobe.
 1. Use API calls to [register the CMK app](#register-app) with your Azure tenant.
 1. [Assign the service principal for the CMK app](#assign-to-role) to an appropriate role for the key vault.
 1. Use API calls to [send your encryption key ID to Adobe](#send-to-adobe).

-Once the setup process is complete, you can grant or revoke access to ingested Platform data by enabling and disabling the encryption key in Azure.
+Once the setup process is complete, your organization's data across all sandboxes will be encrypted using your Azure key setup.

 ## Create an Azure Key Vault {#create-key-vault}

 CMK only supports keys from a Microsoft Azure Key Vault.
-If you do not have a key vault set up already, you can [create a free account](https://azure.microsoft.com/en-us/free/) and follow the steps below to set one up.
+To get started, you must work with Azure to create a new enterprise account, or use an existing enterprise account  and follow the steps below to create the Key Vault.

+>[!NOTE]
+>
+>The documentation below only covers the basic steps to create the key vault.
+Outside of this guidance, you should configure the key vault as per your organization's policies.

 Log in to the Azure portal and use the search bar to locate **[!DNL Key vaults]** under the list of services.